-A malfunction in the EDL is indicated by the ABS warning lamp (♠).
+A malfunction in the EDL is indicated by the ABS warning lamp (e).
 Please take the vehicle to a qualified workshop as soon as possible.
-For further information on the EDL ⇒ page 182, "Electronic differential lock (EDL)". ■
+For further information on the EDL \Rightarrow page 182.

 Traction control system (TCS)

 The traction control system prevents the driven wheels from spinning when the vehicle is accelerating